 The nature of the Company's assets is consistent with that of a coal production company.
-The consolidated financial statements of Arch Coal included in the Company's quarterly report on Form 10-Q for the quarterly period ended September 30, 2019 (the "Q3 2019 Financials")14 show that, out of total assets of approximately \$1.9 billion, Arch Coal has approximately (in descending order of value):
+The consolidated financial statements of Arch Coal included in the Company's quarterly report on Form 10-Q for the period ended March 31, 2020 (the "Q1 2020 Financials")14 show that, out of total assets of approximately \$1.9 billion, Arch Coal has approximately (in descending order of value):

-- \$889 million in property, plant and equipment; - \$209 million in other receivables, other current assets and other noncurrent assets, consisting generally of federal royalty credits, federal income tax receivables, prepaid assets, right-of-use operating lease assets, coal derivative assets (substantially related to hedging of future coal sales), and various other deposits and non-trade receivables; - · \$206 million in trade accounts receivable, consisting of receivables generated from the sale of coal; - \$175 million in cash and cash equivalents; - \$172 million in inventories, consisting of coal as well as repair parts and supplies; - \$111 million in highly liquid investment-grade corporate notes and bonds (the "Liquidity Instruments"); - \$108 million in equity investments, 15 consisting of: - a 49% equity interest in Knight Hawk Holdings, LLC ("Knight Hawk"), a coal producer in the Illinois Basin (which Arch Coal acquired in part with coal reserves that were not in the Company's near-term mining plans); and
+- \$1 billion in property, plant and equipment; - \$182 million in other receivables, other current assets and other noncurrent assets, consisting generally of federal royalty credits, federal income tax receivables, prepaid assets, right-of-use operating lease assets, coal derivative assets (substantially related to hedging of future coal sales), and various other deposits and non-trade receivables; - \$150 million in inventories, consisting of coal as well as repair parts and supplies; - \$149 million in trade accounts receivable, consisting of receivables generated from the sale of coal; - \$107 million in equity investments,15 consisting of: - a 48% equity interest in Knight Hawk Holdings, LLC ("Knight Hawk"), a coal producer in the Illinois Basin (which Arch Coal acquired in part with coal reserves that were not in the Company's near-term mining plans); and - a general partnership interest representing 35% of the ownership in Dominion Terminal Associates ("DTA"), an operator of a ground storage-to-vessel coal transloading facility in Newport News, Virginia (under the terms of a throughput and handling agreement with DTA, each partner-including Arch Coal-is charged its share of cash operating and debt-service costs in exchange for the right to use the facility's loading capacity); - \$105 million in cash and cash equivalents; - \$91 million in highly liquid investment-grade corporate notes and bonds (the "Liquidity Instruments"); and - \$38 million in U.S. Government Securities.